Easter Egg Brownies

 Recipe Tips and Tricks

 - Always use high-quality chocolate when baking brownies.
 Although Cadbury eggs will always be delicious, you’ll want to take care when choosing your unsweetened chocolate.
-If you use high-quality chocolate, you’re more likely to bake high-quality brownies.
+Using high-quality chocolate makes you more likely to bake high-quality brownies.

 - Keep your measurements accurate.
-Baking is surprisingly scientific, and you don’t want any of your measurements to be off if you’d like a good outcome.
-For best results, use a weighing scale instead of relying on measuring cups.
+Baking is surprisingly scientific, and you don’t want your measurements to be off if you’d like a good outcome.
+Use a weighing scale instead of measuring cups for best results.

 - Don’t use a pan that’s too big or too small.
-This recipe calls for an 8 or 9-inch pan.
-If you use pans that are too big or too small, you may overbake or underbake your brownies as the thickness of them will completely change.
-To avoid crispy edges or overly gooey brownies, stick with the correct pan size.
+This recipe calls for an 8—or 9-inch pan.
+If you use pans that are too big or too small, you may overbake or underbake your brownies, as their thickness will completely change.
+Stick with the correct pan size to avoid crispy edges or overly gooey brownies.

 - Line with parchment paper.
-Lining your pan with parchment paper is a great way to keep your brownies from sticking or falling apart during the baking process!
+Lining your pan with parchment paper is a great way to keep your brownies from sticking or falling apart during baking!

 - Don’t overmix your batter.
-Brownies are quite difficult to mess up, but you can still overmix your batter which results in tough, overbaked slabs!
-To avoid overmixing, don’t run your mixer for too long or use a wooden spoon to combine ingredients instead.
+Brownies are difficult to mess up, but you can still overmix your batter, resulting in tough, overbaked slabs!
+To avoid overmixing, don’t run your mixer too long or use a wooden spoon to combine ingredients.

 Variations and Substitutions

-If you feel like forgoing the dark chocolate taste in this recipe, you can turn your brownies into blondies by foregoing the unsweetened chocolate and using white chocolate Easter Eggs!
+If you prefer the taste of dark chocolate in this recipe, you can turn your brownies into blondies by omitting the unsweetened chocolate and using white chocolate Easter Eggs!

 Storage Instructions

-Brownies are best stored at room temperature wrapped tightly in plastic wrap or foil to prevent them from getting contaminated.
+Brownies are best stored at room temperature, wrapped tightly in plastic or foil.

-For ultimate freshness, you’ll also want to store your delicious slabs in an airtight container to keep air out.
+For ultimate freshness, you should also store your delicious slabs in an airtight container to keep air out.

 They can be stored for up to 5 days, but are best eaten within 2 days.